 2. Women in Tech panel event

 We are delighted to be joined by five women from some of the biggest names in Graduate Recruitment.
-The panellists are from Goldman Sachs, IBM, Bank of America, Intel and HSBC and they want to encourage more women to explore opportunities in this industry.
+The panellists are from IBM, Dell, Electronic Arts and HSBC and they want to encourage more women to explore opportunities in this industry.
 The event will be a virtual Q&A with the panellists.

 How to explore Tech careers

-If you would like to explore more careers in tech you can take advantage of insight experiences through our Careers Events series, advertised within the Opportunities on Surrey Pathfinder, and research through reading our online publications like Gradcracker, TargetJobs and Prospects.
+If you would like to explore more careers in tech you can take advantage of insight experiences through our Careers Events series, Check the Insight Events advertised on Surrey Pathfinder, and research through reading online publications like Gradcracker, TargetJobs and Prospects.